-Categorisation of Projects
+Categorisation of Development and Infrastructure Projects

-This Chapter provides a list of Projects that are subject to an EIA, as required by the Federal Law No. 24 of 1999, prior to the commencement of any construction activity, any changes or modification in its process or component, or any planned expansion of an existing Project.
+This Chapter provides a list of Projects that are subject to an EIA, as required by the Federal Law No. (24) of 1999 Regarding the Protection and Development of the Environment, and the Cabinet Decree No. (27) of 2021 of the Council of Ministers, prior to the commencement of any construction activity, any changes or modification in its process or component, or any planned expansion of an existing Project.
 The Projects that are covered by this Guidance are categorised based on location, size and sensitivity, the nature and magnitude of the potential environmental impacts, and consequently the type of EIA study required.